kjhealy/drat/index.md

 ## What is this

 This repository contains the latest stable builds of my R packages that aren't suitable for CRAN.
-At present, that's the following two packages:
+At present, that's the following packages:

+- `congress`.
+US Congressional Representatives 1945-2019. ([Read the package documentation](https://kjhealy.github.io/congress/).)
 - `gssr`.
 Provides data files from the General Social Survey. ([Read the package documentation](https://kjhealy.github.io/gssr/).)
 - `nycdogs`.
 Datasets on dog licenses, bites, and locations in New York City.  ([Read the package documentation](https://kjhealy.github.io/nycdogs/).)